Challa-Arpana/sentiment-analysis-app/README.md

 - 📊 Confidence bar chart visualization
 - 😊 Friendly feedback using emojis and messages
 - 💬 Easy-to-use Streamlit interface

 ---

+## 🧪 Try These Example Sentences:

+Test the app with any custom text, or try these examples:

+- “I love it here! 😍 This place is magical.” ✅
+- “I’m so disappointed in how this turned out.” ❌
+- “I went to the store and bought some milk.” 😐
+- “Ugh... that was such a waste of time. 😤”
+- “You always support me and I’m grateful.” 🙏

+---